Auditor / Treasurer

-The position of County Auditor is an elected position and voted upon every four years.
+The position of County Auditor/Treasurer is an elected position and voted upon every four years.
 Jeri Schmidt has proudly served the citizens of Hettinger County since 2012.
-Terry Kirschmann is the Hettinger County Deputy Treasurer and she has been with us since 2013.
-Sondra Bullinger is the Hettinger County Deputy Auditor and Human Resource Manager since 2015.
+Terry Kirschmann is the Hettinger County Deputy Treasurer, and she has been with us since 2013.
+Tracy Kruger is the Hettinger County Deputy Auditor, Risk Manager and 911 Coordinator, employed since 2014.

 Duties of the County Auditor include:

 The auditor is the Executive Secretary to the Board of County Commissioners.
 The auditor schedules the meetings, prepares the agenda and records the minutes of each of the commission meetings and minutes from other committees or appointed board meetings and also serves as secretary to the County Park Board and County Planning and Zoning Commission.
 The auditor also attests to official actions of the county commission.

 The auditor is the chief financial officer of the county, handling all aspects of the county's financial affairs, including payroll and payroll reports, payment of bills, and disbursement of taxes collected for other taxing districts, preparation of financial statements, preparation and control of the annual county budget.
 The auditor calculates the mill levies for all taxing districts, such as, school districts, cities, townships, fire districts, park districts and other taxing districts located within the county.

 The auditor oversees the delinquent tax process and maintains records of county owned property, obtained through tax proceedings.
 The auditor also determines the valuations of railroads and utilities.

 The county auditor is the local election official for statewide and county elections.
 The North Dakota Secretary of State is the election official for the State of North Dakota and oversees the county auditor in the conduct of elections.